EzequielMat/EzequielMat/README.md

      - I enjoy working in teams.</br>
      - I’m always willing to help others.</br>
      - I am responsible.</br>
-     - And last but not least, I always have a smile for everyone 😀😃😄😁.
+     - And last but not least, I always have a smile for everyone <span style="font-size: 300px;">😄</span>.

 <h3 align="left">Languages and tools:</h3>